 There is a certain level of discomfort involved, as can be expected with any invasive surgery.
 To maximize comfort, we offer local anesthetic, and, only optionally, we also offer sedation.
 As part of the after treatment we do offer a prescription for painkillers, for there may be some pain felt during recovery.
 We always keep in touch with our patients during the healing period, and we encourage calls during this period as well, if any additional discomfort is felt.

 A couple of days after the consultation session you will receive a treatment plan, where an outline of the procedures will be given and every procedure itemized.
-If you partake in our treatment, you start with an implantation session in our central London clinic, or upon request, in Budapest.
+If you partake in our treatment, you start with an implantation session in our central London clinic.
 Ten days after the implant has been inserted you should come back to the clinic, where we take an x-ray and check up on your oral status.
 This check up may also include the removal of stitches, and small adjustments to the implant itself.
 This check up can be done by a certified dentist, so you do not absolutely need to come to the surgery if you are not experiencing any pain or discomfort.

 Four months after the dental implant has been implanted an uncovering session will take place, where a healing screw with an abutment will be placed onto the implant.
 During this session the imprint for the final, permanent crown will be taken.
 Three weeks after that a final session will be held, once the abutment has settled onto the implant, because that is when the abutment is ready to hold the permanent, new crown.